Green Cities California Member Benefits:

 Green Cities California Member Dues:

-Dues for GCC membership dues are based on a community’s ability to pay, and are offered at the following levels.
+Dues for GCC membership dues are based on a community’s ability to pay, and are offered as a range of payments at the following tiers.
 Dues can be paid to GCC’s fiscal sponsor, Local Government Commission (LGC), and can be paid via check or CalCard upon invoice from GCC.
 Annual membership dues support the costs of hosting face-to-face meetings, professional network coordination, and other network costs.
 Dues payments are for the fiscal year: July 1 - June 30.
 A Member Dues Benefit Chart can be found here to find out more about specific levels of benefits.

 Supporting Member - Under $1,000